Cleaning your best Keurig coffee maker can seem quite daunting because of the smaller parts involved, but we’re here to

 Tip #1 – Don’t Leave Water Sitting

-Don’t leave water sitting in water reservoir for more than a week.
-Mineral deposits will build up as the water evaporates and you will need to spend more time cleaning and descaling when you decide to use it again.
+Don’t leave water sitting in your water reservoir for more than a week.
+Mineral deposits will build up as the water evaporates and you will need to spend more time cleaning and descaling next time you want to use it.

-Depending on a variety of factors, you could also start to grow mold in your coffee maker which could make you sick.
-We wrote about that in our article Mold in Coffee Maker.
+Depending on a variety of factors, mold could also start to develop inside your coffee maker, which could make you sick.
+We wrote about this in our article Mold in Coffee Maker.

 Tip #2 – Use Filtered Tap Water